 - a.
-Civil Penalty Process: The process and proceedings to collect civil penalties by the CSP for violations of §42-4-235 (4) (a), CRS. - b.
-Notice of Claim Letter (NOC): The written order informing the motor carrier of their penalty, the rights associated with the penalty, and the process for responding to the penalty. - c.
+Civil Penalty Process: The process and proceedings to collect civil penalties by the CSP for violations of §42-4-235, CRS. - b.
+Notice of Claim Letter (NOC): The written order informing the motor carrier of their penalty, the rights associated with the penalty, and the process for responding to the penalty.
+Also known as a "NOC" letter. - c.
 Commercial Vehicle: Shall have the same meaning as described in §42-4-235 (1) (a), CRS. - d.
 Compliance Review: An examination of motor carrier operations, such as driver's hours of service, maintenance and inspection, driver qualification, commercial driver's license requirements, financial responsibility, accidents, hazardous materials, and other safety and transportation records to determine whether a motor carrier meets the safety fitness standard. - e.
-Conditional Safety Rating: Indicates that a motor carrier does not have adequate safety management controls in place to ensure compliance with the safety fitness standard that could result in occurrences listed in 49 CFR 385.5.

-- f.
-Motor Carrier: Shall have the same meaning as described in §42-4-235(1) (c), CRS. - g.
-Served/Service: Indicates NOC or Other service document was sent by first class mail to the last address furnished to the CSP MCSS by the motor carrier or was personally served by a uniformed member of the CSP. - i.
-Service of a NOC or document by first class mail is considered complete when it is mailed, not when it is received. - h.
-Satisfactory Safety Rating: Indicates a motor carrier has in place and functioning adequate Safety Fitness controls to meet the safety fitness standard prescribed in 49 CFR 385.5.
-Safety Fitness controls are adequate if they are appropriate for the size and type of operation of the particular motor carrier. - i.
-Unrated Safety Rating: Indicates a safety rating has not been assigned to the motor carrier by the CSP. - j.
-Unsatisfactory Safety Rating: Indicates a motor carrier does not have adequate safety management controls in place to ensure compliance with the safety fitness standard which has resulted in occurrences listed in 49 CFR 385.5.
+Conditional Safety Rating: A rating indicating INDICATES that a motor carrier does not have adequate safety management controls in place to ensure compliance with the safety fitness standard that could result in occurrences listed in 49 CFR 385.5. - f.
+Motor Carrier: Shall have the same meaning as described in §42-4-235(1)(c), CRS. - g.
+Served/Service: Shall indicateINDICATES that the Notice of Claim NOC or OTHER service document was sent by first class mail to the last address furnished to the CSP MCSS by the motor carrier or was personally served by a uniformed member of the CSP. - i.
+Service of a noticeNOC or document by first class mail is considered complete when it is mailed, not when it is received. - h.
+Satisfactory Safety Rating: A rating indicating that INDICATES a motor carrier has in place and functioning adequate safety management FITNESS controls to meet the safety fitness standard prescribed in 49 CFR 385.5.
+Safety managementFITNESS controls are adequate if they are appropriate for the size and type of operation of the particular motor carrier. - I. UNRATED SAFETY RATING: INDICATES A SAFETY RATING HAS NOT BEEN ASSIGNED TO THE MOTOR CARRIER BY THE CSP. - iJ.
+Unsatisfactory Safety Rating: A rating indicatingINDICATES a motor carrier does not have adequate safety management controls in place to ensure compliance with the safety fitness standard which has resulted in occurrences listed in 49 CFR 385.5.